-- 1.11 This supplementary guidance has been prepared within the context of the following: - Scottish Planning Policy (SPP) - o Circular 3/2012: Planning Obligations and Good Neighbour Agreements; - o Draft National Planning Framework 4 (NPF4); and - o East Ayrshire Proposed Local Development Plan 2
+- 1.11 This supplementary guidance has been prepared within the context of the following: - Circular 3/2012: Planning Obligations and Good Neighbour Agreements; - National Planning Framework 4 (NPF4); and - East Ayrshire Local Development Plan 2 (EALDP2)

-- 1.12 SPP requires supplementary guidance to indicate how new infrastructure or services are to be delivered and phased, and how and by whom any developer contributions will be made. - 1.13 Circular 3/2012 sets out the circumstances in which planning obligations and good neighbour agreements can be used and how they can be concluded efficiently. - 1.14 Draft NPF4 states that local developments should indicate the type, level and location of contributions (financial or in kind) that development will be required to make.
-Draft NPF4 recognises that planning obligations have a key role to play in mitigating the impacts of development and ensuring proposals are acceptable in planning terms.
-Where the relevant tests are met, this can include contributions to, or provision of, infrastructure. - 1.15 EALDP2 Policy INF4: Developer Contributions states that where a development will place additional demands on infrastructure, services, facilities and amenities that would necessitate new facilities or exacerbate deficiencies in existing provision, the Council will require the developer to meet or contribute to the cost of providing or improving such infrastructure, facilities or services.
+- 1.12 Circular 3/2012 sets out the circumstances in which planning obligations and good neighbour agreements can be used and how they can be concluded efficiently. - 1.13 NPF4 states that local developments should indicate the type, level and location of contributions (financial or in kind) that development will be required to make.
+NPF4 recognises that planning obligations have a key role to play in mitigating the impacts of development and ensuring proposals are acceptable in planning terms.
+Where the relevant tests are met, this can include contributions to, or provision of, infrastructure. - 1.15 EALDP2 Policy INF4: Developer Contributions states that where a development will have additional impacts on infrastructure, services, facilities and amenities that would necessitate new facilities or exacerbate deficiencies in existing provision, the Council will require the developer to meet or contribute to the cost of providing or improving such infrastructure, facilities or services.
 This could include off-site environmental or other enhancements where issues cannot be addressed within the development site.
 Contributions will relate to the development concerned, including in nature, scale and kind.
 Where contributions cannot be secured by planning conditions or other appropriate means, the Council will expect developers to complete a Section 75 obligation or other legal agreement.